Rules of the Game

 After the race, results are calculated automatically, here is an example:

 In this case, Asphalt Rippers wins with 25 fantasy points, defeating Block Busters, who scores 14.
 Note that a team must score at least 7 fantasy points more than their opponent to win.
+In other words, if the difference in fantasy points between two opponent teams is 6 or less, then it is a tie.
 In this example, Main Aienai and Team Oktilio are only separated by 3 points, so they tie.

 Breaking down the fantasy points in this example, Asphalt Rippers’ 25 points come from Leclerc, who earns 18 fantasy points for finishing 2nd and 1 point for being elected Driver of the Day, plus Russell, who adds 6 fantasy points for his 7th-place finish.
 After the 11th position, drivers start to accumulate negative points, making the initial auction for lower-tier drivers more important, as their positions can significantly impact your score.

 In this case, Asphalt Rippers wins with 25 fantasy points, defeating Block Busters, who scores 14.
 Note that a team must score at least 7 fantasy points more than their opponent to win.
+In other words, if the difference in fantasy points between two opponent teams is 6 or less, then it is a tie.
 In this example, Main Aienai and Team Oktilio are only separated by 3 points, so they tie.

 Breaking down the fantasy points in this example, Asphalt Rippers’ 25 points come from Leclerc, who earns 18 fantasy points for finishing 2nd and 1 point for being elected Driver of the Day, plus Russell, who adds 6 fantasy points for his 7th-place finish.
 After the 11th position, drivers start to accumulate negative points, making the initial auction for lower-tier drivers more important, as their positions can significantly impact your score.